Abibubble/ms4-lead-shot-hazard/README.md

 Add to bag button is disabled if the product is out of stock.
 Recommended product at the bottom of checkout
 Retrieve password?
 Or re-set password?
+Stock for each product size

 ### Audio
 * All audio is owned by the band Lead Shot Hazard.
+* As I am a member of Lead Shot Hazard, I own joint rights to use all audio that the band has created.

 ### Defensive Design